achirkin/easytensor/README.md

   - [ ] Overloaded fast SIMD implementation based on fastvec (avx2, foreign import prim and llvm)
   - [ ] `Tensor t [Nat] [Nat]` rank (n,m) flexible tensor wrapper
   - [ ] Lens-like interfaces
+  - [ ] Release last dimension from requiring KnownNat in order to flexibly read data at runtime.
+  - [ ] Smart MATLAB- or R-like indexing of rows and columns.

 #### NB on using Atom